michaelthielemans/Second-Brain/Windows Server AD DS/Active Directory Database with Domain partitions.md

 It contains the following partitions:
 1. Domain partition = ADUC content
 2. Schema partition = templates of all the objects => attribute definitions
-3. Configuration partition = sites and domains, replication settings
+3. Configuration partition = sites and domains, replication settings.
 4. Application partition  = DNS, ...
 5. Global catalog partition (if DC is Global catalog server)